 Core Flow Key Question Focus Prototype Team Identity Who are "we" and what is "our purpose"?
-Team Identity Organize for Complexity What capabilities help us achieve our goals in our current environment?
+Team Identity Sensitize for Complexities What capabilities help us achieve our goals in our current environment?
 Specialization, Diversity and Decentralization Facilitate Team Cohesion How are we going about this with each other?
 Collaboration and Team Learning Arrange for Task Completion What technical tools and engineering strategies help us achieve our goals?
-Domain-specific Task Framing

-Table 1: Core Flows, from: (Haselberger 2019)
+Table 2: Core Flows, from: (Haselberger 2019)

-The structure of the core flows adheres to a flow template, which is heavily inspired by the text-based pattern structure suggested by Alexander (1977) or Coplien and Harrison (2005).
+The structure of the core flows adheres to a flow template.
+At first, core flows were written in a format, which was heavily inspired by the text-based pattern structure suggested by Alexander (1977) or Coplien and Harrison (2005).
+For better readability, descriptions were shortened and a format was adopted that introduced subheadings with medical reference (compare (Marquardt 2004) and (Wieringa 2014)).
+The core flow headings were further refined based on feedback in the PLoP2020 writer's workshop to highlight their intended use in personal reflection.
 This template (or domain entity model) holds the following facets:

-A title, a description referring to the intent (summarizing the essence of a flow), the context (circumstances in which an interpersonal situation emerges in a team including e.g. the perception of the team atmosphere in that situation - including perceived tensions -, the team history, but also team size, company core values, organizational process structures, and so on), an (intended) treatment (or interpersonal intervention) and (imagined) consequences risen through that treatment.
+A title, a description referring to the intent (summarizing the essence of a flow), the framing (circumstances in which an interpersonal situation emerges in a team including e.g. the team atmosphere in that situation - including perceived tensions -, the team history, but also team size, company core values, organizational process structures, and so on), corrective observations to guide reflection on personal practice and (imagined) consequences risen through actions taken based on decisions related to aforementioned observations.
 Keywords, pictures, and references to related resources can be added.

-In the following sections, the rhea.framework core flows are presented.
+In the following sections, the rhea.framework core flows are presented2.